techwithtim/Kivy-GUI-Example/README.md

 # Kivy GUI Example
 An example GUI created in python using the module kivy.
 This is a very basic login system where you can create accounts and login.
+It also uses a database which lives in the database.py file.

 # Requirements